-Behavior which is disruptive of the educational process shall not be tolerated and shall subject the offending pupil to appropriate disciplinary action.
-Samples of disruptive behavior by students as follows: conduct which may damage public or private property, including the property of students or staff; conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities; or conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.
+Behavior that is disruptive of the educational process shall not be tolerated and shall subject the offending pupil to appropriate disciplinary action.
+Students enrolled in virtual classes and online academy classes are subject to the same discipline expectations, policies, and procedures as those attending school in person.
+Samples of disruptive behavior by students are as follows: conduct which may damage public or private property, including the property of students or staff; conduct that materially or substantially interferes with another student's access to educational opportunities or programs, including the ability to attend, participate in and benefit from instructional and extracurricular activities; or conduct that materially or substantially disrupts the delivery of instructional services or interferes with the orderly administration of the school and school-related activities or District operations.

-OFF CAMPUS CONDUCT
+OFF-CAMPUS or Online CONDUCT

-All disciplinary action normally available with regard to a student for violation of school rules or other clear misconduct on-campus shall be available for any activity away from campus, whether or not school is in session when such activity occurs, if such off-campus activity may be reasonably interpreted to threaten the ability of the district to maintain a safe, orderly, and disciplined educational atmosphere.
+All disciplinary action normally available concerning a student for violation of school rules or other clear misconduct on-campus shall be available for any activity away from campus, whether or not school is in session when such activity occurs, if such off-campus activity or online activity may be reasonably interpreted to threaten the ability of the district to maintain a safe, orderly, and disciplined educational atmosphere.

-When it is brought to the attention of the District that a student has engaged in such conduct off-campus, the Superintendent or designee, or Principal of the school, which the student attends, shall conduct such investigation and may initiate disciplinary in the same fashion as if the action had occurred on campus.
-In conducting such investigation, the Principal or his/her representative may cooperate with law enforcement authorities.
+When it is brought to the attention of the District that a student has engaged in such conduct off-campus or online, the Superintendent or designee, or Principal of the school, which the student attends, shall conduct such investigation and may initiate disciplinary action in the same fashion as if the action had occurred on campus.
+In conducting such an investigation, the Principal or his/her representative may cooperate with law enforcement authorities.

-ABUSE OF A TEACHER PROHIBITED KRS 161.190 Whenever a teacher or school administrator is functioning in his capacity as an employee of a Board of Education of a public school system, it shall be unlawful for any person to direct speech or conduct toward the teacher of school administrator when such person knows or should know that the speech or conduct will disrupt or interfere with normal school activities or will nullify or undermine the good order and discipline of the school
+ABUSE OF A TEACHER PROHIBITED KRS 161.190 Whenever a teacher or school administrator is functioning in his capacity as an employee of a Board of Education of a public school system, it shall be unlawful for any person to direct speech or conduct toward the teacher or school administrator when such person knows or should know that the speech or conduct will disrupt or interfere with normal school activities or will nullify or undermine the good order and discipline of the school